forguncyglobal/forguncyglobal.github.io/index.md

 has_toc: false
 ---

-# Forguncy Help Center
+# Forguncy Documentation

-Welcome to the Forguncy Help Center.
+Welcome to the Forguncy Documentation.

 Forguncy is a software package for developing and deploying a web application that is data-driven and context-sensitive.
 It can perform various client-side and server-side actions.
 You can debug, test, and tweak your web application every step of the way, as required in any software development proces.
 It is also highly extensible.